como sempre para mim, reler um livro é um exercício meio estranho porque quase sempre dou por mim a devora-lo como se nunca o tinha lido antes.

 mas mesmo assim, ainda penso que apesar de alguns dos problemas terem sido criados por outros, temos de ser nos os africanos a resolver aqueles problemas que hoje atiram África para o fundo do posso.

-Lunda-Norte os mais velhos dizem assim:
+na Lunda-Norte os mais velhos dizem assim:

 se não tens sal ou óleo, o vizinho pode de dar hoje, amanha e depois mas nunca para sempre.